bixb922/umidiparser/README.md

 that is, without meta prefix and length.
 For sysex and escape events, the status (0xf0, xf7) is not included.

 The main purpose is to retrieve message data for sysex and escape events.
+Also, you can decode text and name fields, such as lyrics, with a encoding better suited for the file, if available.

 ### denominator